William Kreutzer Jr.: The shooting

 The day before the shooting, Kreutzer confided in his former roommate SPC Robert Harlan that he needed to talk to Fong again.
 When Harlan tried to calm him down, he replied "No, Harlan, it's not going to be all right."

 After the discussion, Kreutzer telephoned SPC Burl Mays to inform him that he would be opening fire on the calisthenics field the next morning.
 Mays noticed Kreutzer missing at 5 am, and alerted his superiors who dismissed the claim, saying that Kreutzer was a "pussy", but gave Mays permission to check Kreutzer's room, where he found a copy of his will.

 Early on the morning of 27 October 1995, Kreutzer hid in a tree line, adjacent to a housing area, alongside Towle Stadium APF field, and opened fire on his brigade formation assembled in the stadium, wounding 18 soldiers with a 5.56×45mm NATO PacWest Arms AR-15-style semi-automatic rifle and a .22-caliber Ruger 10/22 semi-automatic rifle; he was also armed with a Glock 17 Gen 2 9mm semi-automatic pistol and a Spyderco folding knife.

 Several Special Forces soldiers, including SFC Tony Minor, SFC Bob Howes, SGT Edward Mongold, and SFC Paul Rogers were conducting a physical training run when they observed gunfire erupt from Towle Stadium.
 They took cover in the woods between the stadium and Bastogne Dr., which placed them behind Kreutzer during the shooting, before several unarmed members of 325th Airborne Brigade Staff, led by the Regimental XO LTC Mike Kerrigan, hastily assaulted frontally into the position Kreutzer was firing from, forcing him to move several times and retreat into the woods.

 In the midst of this, Kreutzer shot Major Stephen Badger (Regimental S2) and Major Guy Lo Faro (Regimental Adjutant) with the rifle as the Brigade Staff assaulted and pursued him, killing Major Badger instantly with a shot to the head as CPT Cole Bricker (Brigade S3 Battle Captain) and 1LT George Lewis (Assistant Regimental S2) closed in from the right side of the Brigade Staff assault line while Kreutzer fled through the woods.
 When Kreutzer turned to open fire on them, he was tackled to the ground by two of the SF soldiers who had sought cover in the woods but suddenly found Kreutzer in the middle of their hiding position.
 CPT Bricker and 1LT Lewis assisted them, and after a struggle with Kreutzer, disarmed him.
 Afterwards, they escorted Kreutzer from the woods to a position near Bastogne Rd., where armed Military Police took him into custody.

-Several SF soldiers were awarded the Soldier's Medal, including as were Majors Badger (posthumously) and Lo Faro.
+Several SF soldiers were awarded the Soldier's Medal, as were Majors Badger (posthumously) and Lo Faro.
 SFC Matt Lewis C/2-82 AVN was also awarded the Soldiers Medal for providing emergency first aid while under fire to CW2 Abe Castillo who was shot in the back.